 Dental hypoplasia and hypomineralization

-Dental hypoplasia is defined as an alteration of the quantity of dental enamel and minerals that form the tooth.
+Dental hypoplasia and hypomineralization are increasingly common conditions in both, milk and permanent teeth.
+On one hand, dental hypoplasia is defined as an alteration of the quantity of dental enamel and minerals that form the tooth.
 The process since its development from the matrix is altered.

 Children, teenager's and young adults dental hypoplasia